Yoruba Name Generator

 Birth Circumstances

-Yoruba naming traditions place extraordinary emphasis on the circumstances surrounding a child's birth, creating an intricate system where names function as compact biographical records.
-The abiso (name according to time) forms the foundational layer of Yoruba naming, referring to specific birth conditions.
-Twins receive distinctive names—Taiwo (first twin, literally 'having the first taste of the world') and Kehinde (second twin, 'arriving after')—reflecting the cultural significance assigned to twin births.
-Children born with umbilical cords wrapped around them traditionally receive names like Ige, while those born feet-first often receive the name Ojo.
-The Yoruba week comprising four days (Awo, Oyo, Ojo, Ose) influences naming, with children sometimes named for their birth day, like Abosede (born on Ose day).
-Children born during journeys might receive names like Abiona, while those born during religious festivals receive names marking these occasions.
-Names like Babatunde (father returns) or Yetunde (mother returns) specifically reference children born after the death of a grandparent, reflecting beliefs about reincarnation and family continuity.
-Children born after multiple miscarriages receive special protective names like Rotimi (stay with me) or Kokumo (this one will not die), acknowledging previous losses while expressing hope for this child's survival.
-This intricate circumstantial naming system creates a situation where names immediately signal important information about birth conditions, family history, and spiritual significance to those familiar with Yoruba traditions, functioning as a sophisticated information system embedded within everyday identification.
+Yoruba naming traditions place strong emphasis on the circumstances surrounding a child's birth.
+Names function as compact biographical records.
+The abiso, or "name according to time," encodes specific birth conditions directly into a child's identity.
+Twins receive distinctive names: Taiwo (first twin, literally "having the first taste of the world") and Kehinde (second twin, "arriving after").
+Children born with umbilical cords wrapped around them traditionally receive names like Ige; those born feet-first often receive Ojo.
+The Yoruba week, comprising four days (Awo, Oyo, Ojo, Ose), also shapes naming.
+A child born on Ose day can be called Abosede.
+Children born during journeys can receive names like Abiona; those born during religious festivals receive names marking the occasion.
+Names like Babatunde ("father returns") or Yetunde ("mother returns") refer specifically to children born after the death of a grandparent, encoding beliefs about reincarnation and family continuity into the name itself.
+Children born after multiple miscarriages receive protective names like Rotimi ("stay with me") or Kokumo ("this one will not die").
+Those names acknowledge previous losses and state hope directly.
+For anyone fluent in Yoruba tradition, a name carries immediate information about birth conditions, family history, and spiritual significance.
+The name is not decoration.
+It is a record.

 Family and Destiny